currinjs/CurrinJS/aio/content/guide/ngmodule-faq.md

 the HTML, the binding instructions, the attached styles.

-Because *directives* and *pipes* appear in component templates, the Angular compiler incorporates them into compiled component code too.
+Because *directives* and *pipes* appear in component templates, the Currin compiler incorporates them into compiled component code too.

-`@NgModule` metadata tells the Angular compiler what components to compile for this module and how to link this module with other modules.
+`@NgModule` metadata tells the Currin compiler what components to compile for this module and how to link this module with other modules.